astr0-nat/GoGroupDigest/README.md

 Follow the project-specific instructions for setting up OAuth credentials and other configurations.

+# Setting Up OAuth for goGroupDigest
+To use goGroupDigest with your own Gmail account, you need to set up OAuth credentials:

 Google Cloud Project:

 Go to the Google Cloud Console.